Measuring your social media ROI (return on investment) is how you figure out if the efforts you’re devoting to social media marketing are paying off.

 Step 1: Identify KPIs:

 Popular metrics to look at are reach, follower growth, traffic, leads, reviews, and conversion rates.
-Different business owners have different goals, so it’s all about figuring out what you want for your business.
+Different business owners have different conversion goals, so it’s all about figuring out what you want for your business.

 Step 2: Align Social Media Goals and Business Objectives:

 Sometimes it can feel like online success doesn’t translate to the real world, but it does!
-For example, over 30% of word-of-mouth referrals occur via social media.
+For example, over 30% of word-of-mouth referrals occur via social media channels.
 Furthermore, 43% of social media users report buying a product after sharing or favoriting it on Facebook, Twitter, or Pinterest and 71% of consumers who have had a positive social media experience with a brand are likely to recommend it to others.
 Social media metrics beyond profit have a clear contribution to popular business goals.

 So how can you link your KPIs to your business goals?
 That’s simple!
 If you want more brand awareness, you’ll focus on followers and engagement.
 If you want to generate more sales, the focus should be on leads and/or conversions.
 If you want to generate more traffic to your website, you should focus on link clicks.